 This book serves are a reminder of the importance of skills that might transition to a post-SHTF world.
-The lad character worked in marketing and survives only because woodworking was his hobby.
+The lead character worked in marketing before the fall and survives only because woodworking was his hobby.
 A former Olympic athlete and high-powered sales representative finds her skills don’t translate and becomes a farmwife and church caretaker.
 Farmers that can produce food without modern conveniences do well.
 Doctors and dentists, who have skills and knowledge if not equipment and drugs, remain valued members of society.
 As the book states, no one there dies from an abscessed tooth.

 The importance of gleaning and picking, finding resources from the past, is also driven home.
 This includes taking things from abandoned homes, using defunct automobiles as a source of metal, or “mining” the town dump.
 Such activities play an important role in this book.

 World Made by Hand ranks up there with my top survivalist fiction favorites.
 I am ordering the next book in the series.